Emberlynn-Loo/tp/docs/DeveloperGuide.md

   * Improve error handling for invalid commands by ensuring the correct error message is returned.

 * Implementation Details:
   * Change the command words for all commands to be more than one word.
-For example, `add` will become `add person`.
+For example, `add` will become `addperson`.
   * Update the error handling logic to check for the specific command entered by the user.
   * Return a specific error message based on the invalid command entered by the user.